sau45/avaxmod4/README.md

-# AsphaltMotoToken

-AsphaltMotoToken is an ERC-20 token implemented on the Ethereum blockchain.
-It is designed to be used in the context of a decentralized application (dApp) for managing and transferring tokens.

-## Introduction

-This Ethereum smart contract, AsphaltMotoToken, is an ERC-20 token that extends the functionality of the OpenZeppelin ERC20 and Ownable contracts.
-It provides basic token operations such as minting, transferring, redeeming, and burning, while also ensuring ownership control.
+# AsphaltMoto ERC20 Token Contract

+This Solidity smart contract implements the AsphaltMoto ERC20 token, named "DegenToken" with the symbol "dtc".
+It is designed to be owned by an address that can control minting and set redeemable item costs.
+The contract also includes functionalities for transferring tokens, redeeming items, checking balances, and burning tokens.

-## Token Information
+## Features

-- **Name**: AsphaltMotoToken
+- Minting tokens by the owner.
+- Transferring tokens between addresses.
+- Redeeming items using tokens.
-- **Symbol**: AMOTO
+- Burning tokens.
+- Setting redeemable item costs.

+## Contract Details

+- **Token Name:** DegenToken
+- **Token Symbol:** dtc
-- **Decimals**: 18
+- **Decimals:** 18
-- **Total Supply**: 10,000 AMOTO
+- **Initial Supply:** 10,000 tokens

 ## Contract Features